aashack/AI-Sales-Console/README.md

 - Using openAI create a prompt engine that will generate fake chat data, have the prompt select the data and topic at random to give variety and have it save to a file
 - Build a method to summarize a file that was generated, have a pre-made template prompt that will setup the organization structure
 - Have a chat to bot able to reference the sales chat

+This was testing using both MacOS and Windows Powershell.

+Node version: v21.6.1

+NPM verison: 10.2.4